heapwolf/pkp/README.md

 ## SIGNING WORKFLOW

 ### Step A
-`USER A` creates a signing request (this includes `USER A`'s public key and a hash of the codebase excluding the signing file)
+`USER A` creates a signing request for the version specified in the `package.json` file.
+This includes `USER A`'s public key and a hash of the codebase (excluding the signing file).

 ```
 pkp request
 ```

 ### Step B
-`USER A` adds a signer in which `pkp` emails a link alerting `USER B` to the request
+`USER A` adds "signers" in which `pkp` emails a link alerting each signer.
+Let `USER B` be a signer for the request in this case.

 ```
 pkp request signer dominic@dominictarr.com